-Using a Google review link to get more high-quality online reviews is one of the most effective ways to improve your business’s search ranking on Google.
+Using a Google reviews link to get more high-quality online reviews is one of the most effective ways to improve your company’s search ranking on Google.

-According to a Google help article, reviews, along with your responses to these reviews, are an important factor in determining your business’s local search rankings.
-Apart from improving local SEO signals, a steady stream of fresh, highly-rated reviews on your Google My Business (GMB) listing also benefits you by:
+According to a Google help article, reviews, along with your responses to these reviews, are an important factor in determining your local search rankings.
+Apart from improving local SEO signals, a steady stream of fresh, highly-rated Google reviews also benefits you by:

 - Improving your online reputation to attract more customers